Enrisox/Wazuh-Suricata-Security-Lab/docs/04_agent_configuration.md

-# Wazuh: Install & enroll the agent
+# STEP 1 : Wazuh: Install & enroll the agent
 To get started, I installed the Wazuh agent on each VM, except for the Kali Linux VM (which will act as the attacker), by clicking the blue "Deploy New Agent" button. <br>

 ![Wazuh agent_install](img/img4.png) <br>